10yard/dkafe/dkwolf/readme.txt

 Notes on DKWolf
 ---------------

-DKWolf is a custom build of WolfMAME (v0.196) built for DKAFE which supports only Donkey Kong drivers.
+DKWolf is a custom build of WolfMAME built for DKAFE which supports only Donkey Kong drivers.
-It a lightweight emulator less than 15mb size.
-This version has functionality removed for save and load states, cheats, throttling etc.
+It a lightweight emulator with reduced size and functionality removed for save and load states, cheats, throttling etc.

-The code changes from released WolfMAME v0.196 are included in the "changes" folder.
+The code changes from WolfMAME 0.196 and 0.236 are included in the "changes" folder.
-The changes are:

   frontend/mame/ui/ui.cpp
     removed startup up messages
     disabled load states and save states
     disabled throttling, frameskip, overclocking, rewind/fastforward, cheats, stepping when paused

-  frontend/mame/mame.cpp
-    removed "Initializing..." message

-  frontend/mame/luaengine.cpp
-    fixed issue with lua engine preventing the rightmost pixels from being drawn to screen

   emu/romload.cpp
     removed "WARNING: the machine might not run correctly."